10 Reasons and Fixes to Loud PC Fans When Idle

 Dust is one of your computers’ greatest enemies.
 You’ve probably heard this countless times, but the reality is that it’s inevitable.

-Regardless of how much you keep your working surfaces clean and empty, dust will work its way into your PC.
-After all, when your skin cells die, they release into the environment in dust form.
+Dust will work into your PC regardless of how much you keep your working surfaces clean and empty.
+After all, when your skin cells die, they are released into the environment in dust form.

 Excess dust on your computer makes it hotter.
 As a result, your PC’s fans must spin faster to keep it cool, causing the noise.
 The situation could be even worse if you own a pet or smoke in the house!